deislabs/bindle/docs/signing-spec.md

 In all of these cases, note that timestamps used inside of signature blocks from compromised keys should not be trusted.
 Timestamps from the system or from other signatures may serve as better points of trust.

-## Questions

-### Why Don't You Just Hash The Document?

-A: Because TOML (and most on-disk formats) can be expressed in ways that are subtly different.
-Whitespace, quotation marks, and other formatting changes can render the signature ineffective.

-Instead of inventing another format or using something like Canonical JSON (with all its quirks), we took a semantic approach: What are the pieces of data that we actually need to protect, and can we handle just those?